rbhatia46/Fetching-Financial-Data/README.md

 Get Your API Key here - https://www.alphavantage.co/support/#api-key

 4. financial-data-webscraping - To scrape financial data such as Balance sheets, income statements and cashflow statements for fundamental analysis using BeautifulSoup.
+5. [FundamentalAnalysis](https://github.com/JerBouma/FundamentalAnalysis) - Amazing library, does all the heavy-lifting for you, and does all the magic behind the scenes, to get you the data in a clean format, however this can be used only for a handful of stock exchanges(shown in notebook), if you are looking at stocks in the US, you just have the perfect tool for the task.
+This also required an API key, and remember that you can make only 250 Calls per API key, so you either need to upgrade or get multiple API keys.
+Amazing package, shout out to Jeroen Bouma.

+Get your API Key here - https://financialmodelingprep.com/developer/docs/

 ### Why am I demonstrating multiple libraries ?